-If you did not select the Energy Option earlier, the meter now returns to the initial User Program screen.
-But if you selected the Energy Option, several additional prompts appear.
+If you did not select the Energy Option earlier, the meter now returns to the initial SYSTEM prompt.
+But if you selected the Energy Option, several more prompts appear.

-1. Use the [F1]-[F4] keys to select the desired Power units, listed in Table 1-5 below.
+1. Press [F1]-[F4] to select the desired Units for measuring power.